Beat-YT/hydropeak-ha/README.md

 - **Event End**: A timestamp indicating when the peak event will end.
 - **Preheat Start**: A timestamp when devices should start preheating or preparing, as configured during setup.

-These sensors allow you to automate and monitor your energy usage based on the upcoming peak events.
+These sensors allow you to automate and regulate your energy usage based on the upcoming peak events.

 ## About